Splunk® Enterprise

 Configure Splunk Enterprise to start at boot time

 On most operating systems, you can configure Splunk software to start running automatically after the machine and operating system boots.
 This reduces interruption of both sending and receiving data.
-All on-premises versions of Splunk software can be configure this way.
+All on-premises versions of Splunk software can be configured this way.
 On *nix platforms, you must manually configure the software to start at boot time after you install it.

 You can configure the software as either the root user, or as a regular user with the sudo command.
 Nearly all distributions include sudo but if yours does not have it, you should consult the help for your distribution to download, install, and configure it.